Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 ALSO: On Friday (Nov 21), there's a virtual Study Abroad Workshop you can sign up for here.

 One of my favorite things to do in London is to go out and walk in any direction, to investigate the city.
-When ready to go home, I just find a tube station and let "the underground" wisk me home.
+When ready to go home, I just find a tube station and let "the underground" whisk me home.
 So, these walking trips only need to be "one way" (of walking).

-In your case (living at at Hyde Park Gate), you can start investigating by just heading across the street into Kensington Gardens and Hyde Park.
+In your case (living at Hyde Park Gate), you can start investigating by just heading across the street into Kensington Gardens and Hyde Park.

 On Friday nights, the museums (that all have free admission) are open until 9pm, so if you want some alone time with your favorite exhibit, painting, whatever, Friday nights are a great time to go, since all of the "tourists" have gone home.

-the National Gallery on Friday nights, and in particular, just go stare at George Stubbs's 10 foot painting of a racehorse for a while. (p.s.
+It's too far for a walk, but taking the tube to Trafalgar Square, Bensky loves to roam around the National Gallery on Friday nights, and in particular, just go stare at George Stubbs's 10 foot painting of a racehorse for a while. (p.s.
 I'm not artistic at all, but what can I say; London just changes you.)

 For you, getting back to your flat is best done by taking the tube to the High Street Kensington Station.